ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 keys can be used to certify LDevID and LAK keys.
 Use of the LDevID and LAK allows the device owner to use a uniform identity structure across device types from multiple manufacturers (in the same way that an "Asset Tag" is used by many enterprises to identify devices they own).
 TCG document
-{{Provisioning-TPM-2.0}} also contains guidance on provisioning identity keys in TPM 2.0.
+{{Provisioning-TPM-2.0}} also contains guidance on provisioning Initial and Local identity keys in TPM 2.0.

-* Device owners, however, can use any other mechanism they want to assure themselves that Local identity certificates are inserted into the intended device, including physical inspection and programming in a secure location, if they prefer to avoid placing trust in the manufacturer-provided keys.
+* Device owners, however, can use any other mechanism they want to assure themselves that local identity certificates are inserted into the intended device, including physical inspection and programming in a secure location, if they prefer to avoid placing trust in the manufacturer-provided keys.

-Clearly, Local keys can't be used for secure Zero Touch provisioning; installation of the Local keys can only be done by some process that runs before the device is installed for network operation.
+Clearly, local keys can't be used for secure Zero Touch provisioning; installation of the local keys can only be done by some process that runs before the device is installed for network operation.

-On the other end of the device life cycle, provision should be made to wipe Local keys when a device is decommissioned, to indicate that the device is no longer owned by the enterprise.
+On the other end of the device life cycle, provision should be made to wipe local keys when a device is decommissioned, to indicate that the device is no longer owned by the enterprise.
 The manufacturer's Initial identity keys must be preserved, as they contain no information that's not already printed on the device's serial number plate.

-## Other Trust Anchors
+## Other Factors for Trustworthy Operation

-In addition to trustworthy provisioning of keys, RIV depends on other trust anchors.
-(See {{SP800-155}} for definitions of Roots of Trust.)
+In addition to trustworthy provisioning of keys, RIV depends on a number of other factors for trustworthy operation.

 * Secure identity depends on mechanisms to prevent per-device secret keys from being compromised.
 The TPM provides this capability as a Root of Trust for Storage.

 * Attestation depends on an unbroken chain of measurements, starting from the very first measurement.
+See {{using-tpm}} for background on TPM practices.

-That first measurement is made by code called the Root of Trust for Measurement, typically done by trusted firmware stored in boot flash.
+* That first measurement is made by code called the Root of Trust for Measurement, typically done by trusted firmware stored in boot flash.
 Mechanisms for maintaining the trustworthiness of the RTM are out of scope for RIV, but could include immutable firmware, signed updates, or a vendor-specific hardware verification technique.
-See {{using-tpm}} for background on TPM practices.
+See {{root-of-trust}} for background on roots of trust.

 * The device owner SHOULD provide some level of physical defense for the device.
 If a TPM that has already been programmed with an authentic DevID is stolen and inserted into a counterfeit device, attestation of that counterfeit